 How to repair perforated leather or vinyl?

-Perforated leather or vinyl upholstery is a tricky repair.
-If the perforations no longer align, the result is likely to be imperfect.
+Tears in perforated leather or vinyl are a tricky repair.
 Each hole needs to be preserved or re-created in order to avoid a patched appearance.
 Minimalism and precision are key!

 Here’s how to repair perforated leather or vinyl:

-1. Subpatch any holes or tears with denim or twill fabric and a strong, flexible fabric glue.
+1. Subpatch any holes or tears with a thin denim or twill fabric and a strong, flexible fabric glue.

-9. Apply a final thin coat of filler, and emboss with a gloved hand to impart texture and mimic the grain of the leather.
-Re-punch all holes.
+8. Apply a final thin coat of filler, and emboss with a gloved hand to impart texture and mimic the grain of the leather, and allow to cure.

 Shop Our Products